Hands in gloves holding a mesh bag filled with apples, surrounded by more apples in a vibrant setting.

 Catching Joy

-Tracy Snyder Molina: Catching Joy provides volunteer opportunities for families and young children.
+Tracy Snyder Molina said: Catching Joy provides volunteer opportunities for families and young children.
 They organize hands-on activities that kids can do to let them feel the joy of giving back by using their own talents with activities/events like decorating bookmarks while collecting pajamas and children's books for kids in need or making ornaments for trees to be donated to charities.

 Cradles to Crayons